nemetona-hive/masterplan/ANTIGRAVITY.md

 - `useState` destructured from React at top of shared.jsx — use directly
 - All other React hooks via `React.useXxx`
-- Enter key in inputs triggers blur (global handler in App.jsx) — do not add separate Enter handlers
+- Enter key in inputs triggers data commit/blur.
+The visual "icon flash" (switching to a checkmark) has been removed to maintain UI stability.
+- Buttons use the "Premium Glow" interaction language — subtle box-shadows and color-mix transitions.
 - No CSS-in-JS except inline style for dynamic values; use className strings
 - CSS class names follow BEM-ish patterns: block, block-element, modifier